 Subscribe to our newsletter and follow us on social media to be alerted when new research findings are available.

 This pre-COVID picture was gathered from the FACT 2020 survey of over 15,000 congregations:

 Targeted Topical Surveys

-Explore our first three topical survey reports:
+Explore our first four topical survey reports:

 Longitudinal Panel Study

 Leveraging the FACT 2020 baseline data, we are assembling a longitudinal panel of 280 congregations/clergy to become research partners throughout the five-year project (to be conducted annually between 2022 and 2026).

 Nationally Representative Key Informant Survey

 We are repeating the large national FACT survey process, tailored to examine COVID related issues, twice in the coming five years (in 2023 and 2025).
 The goal is to collect data on at least 5,000 churches with each national survey.

 Using our FACT partnership, 15-20 congregations from each of our denominational groups will be recruited to participate in an all-member/attendee survey to explore how these congregational participants are perceiving any changes to worship, fellowship, and religious life during and past the pandemic (in 2024).